dorellang/hunter/README.md

 ## Visualize!

-Assuming you did the former steps, in your Smalltalk image open the World Menu and go to Doge (TODO rename to Hunter) >  Open and load your `~/result.json` file.
+Assuming you did the former steps, in your Smalltalk image open the World Menu and go to Hunter >  Open and load your `~/result.json` file.
 Wait a moment (it takes about ~40 seconds for a medium to big sized project to load), and then an inspector window with Treemap visualization should open.

 ## TODO
 * Add more TODOs